git-sumana/smartparking/README.md

 ## Usage

 - The system monitors parking slots and displays availability on the LCD.
-- Access data remotely via Thingspeak cloud.
+- Access data remotely via Thingspeak Cloud.
+- You can monitor the same using ThingsViewer Mobile Application